openfans-community-offical/Debian-Pi-Aarch64/README_zh.md

 ----

-Once again despise the attack and slander called the dog egg X!
+Once again despise the attack and slander called the "Dog Egg Brother" !